vektordev/GP/README.md

 # GP
 Genetic Programming with a twist: The code generator tries to mutate itself.
 Haskell-based

+Notes:
-Note: The source file "GRPSeedhr.hs" is a properly formatted version of GRPSeed.hs - it is there to read and edit the code, not for reflective processing.
+The source file "GRPSeedhr.hs" is a properly formatted version of GRPSeed.hs - it is there to read and edit the code, not for reflective processing.
+Also, due to the way refill works, having a small pool might lead to a possibly undesirable feedback effect, where a genome is handed it's own code for replication.

 Example usage: Compile the executable GP, copy into src folder;
 ./GP --init